 UK-based applicants will be asked to complete and return a Disclosure Barring Service (DBS) application form.
 It will be sent to you when you meet your offer with a set of instructions on how to complete it.

 Non UK-based applicants will be required to provide us with a Certificate of Good Conduct and Character, which will need to be requested from a formal authority like the police, or the Foreign Affairs Department or equivalent.
 It should include any information on any criminal convictions that you have, or simply confirm that you don't have any.

 We encourage students to discuss any problems or concerns with us as soon as possible, so that we can support and advise you appropriately.
 If you have any questions or concerns regarding any of the above, then please contact firstname.lastname@example.org

 We are looking for strong academic qualifications as well as a commitment to a career in pharmacy.
 Applications where pharmacy does not appear to be the first subject choice are therefore less likely to be successful.
 Your personal statement is your opportunity to make yourself stand out from the crowd.
 We want to know what interests you about pharmacy so it is worth reflecting on any pharmacy related reading that you have done, any work experience and any extracurricular activities that you do.
 For additional information regarding writing your personal statement, please see the UCAS website

 Entry to our MPharm is always into year one, with no exceptions.

-We do not accept lower grade A-levels alongside an incomplete or partial degree, and we are unable to consider applications with an Access to Higher Education qualification.
+We do not accept lower grade A levels alongside an incomplete or partial degree.

 The University of Nottingham welcomes the diversity of appearance that people can bring from different religions, backgrounds and beliefs.
 However, there may be health and safety or professional considerations that would restrict certain modes of dress in particular contexts, for example when working on placement.
 In such cases, it will be necessary for the University to consult with staff/students and placement providers who may be affected by such restrictions